keithbuhler/dissertation-story/README.md

 ## Feedback

 This is the first (hasty) draft of instructions.
-Please check out http://keithbuhler.com/writing-tools for updated instructions when they come out -- or leave me a message with questions!
+Please check out [this post](http://keithbuhler.com/buhlerreport/writing-tools) for updated instructions when they come out -- or leave me a message with questions!